rahulch95/doctor-search/README.md

 # doctor-search
-A helper API created to work with Genesys Designer for Genesys Hackathon 2015.
+A smaller wrapper API created to work with the Genesys Designer application we built for Genesys Hackathon 2015.
+Linked directly to heroku.